 Single vs. Half vs. Twin

-It is imperative to know the rated function of your rope.
+It is imperative to know the rated function of your rope because it affects how you should safely use it.
+Some ropes, like the Metolius Tendon, are rated to be used several ways.
+(It is classified as a single, twin, and half rope.)
 All ropes when purchased are labeled with this information, as rated by the UIAA (Union Internationale des Associations d’Alpinisme.)

 A single rope is rated to catch falls by itself.
 Most typical climbing scenarios, such as sport climbing, or single pitch trad climbs, require a single rope.
 Single ropes range in diameter from 8.9mm to 11mm.

-Half ropes are rated be used with a leader tied in to both ropes, alternating which rope is clipped into each piece of gear.
-In theory, halfs should not be used as twin ropes, meaning both ropes clipped into the same piece of gear, because they are too thick.
+Half ropes are rated be used with a leader tied in to two ropes, alternating which rope is clipped into each piece of gear.
+In theory, halfs should not be used as twin ropes, (meaning both ropes clipped into the same piece of gear) because they are too thick.
 When both are resting in a single carabiner they rub against each other in an unfavorable manner.
 Twins are thin enough that this does not occur.

-The half rope strategy is useful on zig-zagging trad climbs to reduce rope drag, or on a longer alpine climbs where 2 ropes are needed to rappel down.
-Technically each rope on its own could catch a fall (which is why one rope is clipped to each piece of protection) however, they are not meant to be climbed on alone.
+The half rope strategy is useful on zig-zagging trad climbs to reduce rope drag, or on a longer alpine climbs where two ropes are needed to rappel down.
+For parties of three, it is also common to lead a climb with two half ropes, and have two people follow, one on each rope, since halfs are strong enough to catch a top-rope fall.
+Technically each rope on its own could catch a fall (which is why one rope is clipped to each piece of protection) however, they are not meant to be led on alone.
 The second rope is there, clipped into the piece of protection below, in the event that the first one fails.

-Half ropes are slightly thinner in diameter, ranging from 7.7mm to 9mm, so together are much lighter than climbing with 2 single ropes.
+Half ropes are usually slightly thinner in diameter than singles, ranging from 7.7mm to 9mm, so together are much lighter than climbing with 2 single ropes.

 Dynamic Single Rope Features

 With recent advances in technology, rope diameters have been getting increasingly skinnier (and thankfully, so have belay devices.)
-Where a rope with a diameter in the 8mm range used to be considered a twin or a double, now there is a single rope on the market at 8.9mm!
+Where a rope with a diameter in the 8mm range used to be considered a twin or a double, now are now single ropes on the market at 8.9mm!